Best Selling Author

-The Rebus and the Parrot is a six-part, existential adventure in space and time for young adults and was written with an inspirational debt to such luminary authors as Sir Arthur Conan Doyle, whose Rodney Stone, his Napoleonic adventures featuring Brigadier Gerard, The White Company and The Lost World were amongst the most important books of CR’s teenage years.
+The Rebus and the Parrot is a seven-part, existential adventure in space and time for young adults and was written with an inspirational debt to such luminary authors as Sir Arthur Conan Doyle, whose Rodney Stone, his Napoleonic adventures featuring Brigadier Gerard, The White Company and The Lost World were amongst the most important books of CR’s teenage years.
 Speaking of a nobility of conduct and purpose, duty, self-sacrifice and heroism he hopes his young heroes Lieutenant William ‘Billy’ Kepple, Duffy, Tom (not her real name), Polly, Marie-Ange, Sam, Butty and Trucky live up to.
 But no less than CS.
 Forester’s Horatio Hornblower, Alexander Kent’s Richard Bolitho, Dudley Pope’s, Nicholas Ramage or Patrick O’Brian’s Captain Jack Aubrey and Stephen Maturin.

 If you like high adventure, mystery and romance and you would like to know how, why and who built the Giza Pyramids?
 That time travel is entirely possible?
-That the biblical belief God made the world in seven days does not confound the laws of physic?
+That the biblical belief God made the world in seven days does not confound the laws of physics?
 That the Darwinian conception of the origins of life is wrong?
 And how and why advanced artificial intelligence and the machines it will inevitably give rise to will bring the world to an end in 2084?
 You must read The Rebus and the Parrot.